Armin-Nabaei/Machine_Learning/README.md

 ## The Proposed Optimizer and SoftMax Loss Functions Codes have bee written in Tensorflow.

 ###
-To call My Proposed Adaptive Soft_MarginSoftMax:
+To call My Proposed Adaptive Soft_Margin SoftMax:

 from ASoftMax import my_forward